IT Services Help and Support Accounts and passwords

 Keep it secret, keep it safe!

-If you have forgotten or misplaced your computer account details/password or are concerned your account has been compromised, please email the IT Help Desk.
+If you have forgotten or misplaced your computer account details/password or are concerned your account has been compromised, please email the Central Service Desk.

 Your JCU Account is your key to accessing JCU online services and accessing facilities, services and resources on campus.
 It is your responsibility to keep your account details safe, as it enables staff and students to: